UtahTechEngineering/auto_grader/README.md

 This will create the following files

-- `_<folder name of your repository's root>_private_data/_<assignment title>_grader_data.csv` - These files contain all of the secret test data that *Github* will use to check the students work.
+- `_<root>_private_data/_<assignment title>_grader_data.csv` - These files contain all of the secret test data that *Github* will use to check the students work.
 It is essential a list of correct input/output pairs.
 Students *will not* have access to these files.
-- `auto_grader/DNE_<assignment title>_checker_data.csv` - These files contain all of the test data that *students* will use to check their work.
+- `<root>_public_data/DNE_<assignment title>_checker_data.csv` - These files contain all of the test data that *students* will use to check their work.
 It is essential a list of correct input/output pairs.
 Students *will* have access to these files.
 By keeping two sets of input/output test data, one secret one not, students are able to check their work, but won't be able to see the data their grade is based on.
 This discurages students from simply writing code to pull the correct output from the data file.
 - `DNE_<assignment title>_check.py` - These file are the files students will run to test their code locally (before pushing to Github and Canvas).

 The check and grade CSVs are always overwritten.
 If you would like to overwrite the check python files then you need to set the `overwrite` optional input to the `create_assignment_files` method to `True`.
 This can be done in the `_create_assignment_files.py` file.